liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence.md

 a) Solicitor;<br><br>
 b) Public accountant;<br><br>
 c) Chartered accountant; or<br><br>
-d) Possess such other qualifications as the Ministry may prescribe by order in the Gazette.
+d) Possess such other qualifications as the Minister may prescribe by order in the Gazette.
 <br><br>

 **2. Relevant Work Experience**